 Nature LITE Program

 Our Nature Leader in Training Experience (LITE) volunteer program is a junior camp counselor program for youth ages 13-17 years.
-This is a great career development opportunity for youth, as applicants have to go through interviews, train with members of the education staff and work hands-on with children enrolled in nature summer camps or the Nature Mobile outreach program.
+This is a great career development opportunity for youth, as applicants go through interviews, train with members of the education staff and work hands-on with children enrolled in nature summer camps or the Nature Mobile outreach program.
 A number of previous participants have gone on to become interns and camp staff.

 Nature LITE volunteers are expected to commit to a minimum of 80 hours of service between June 20 - August 31, 2018.
 These hours can be acquired over the course of two full weeks (Monday - Friday) of summer camp and/or volunteering at any of the many nature education events scheduled throughout the summer.
 Please note that scheduled camp weeks do not need to be consecutive.
 A program fee of $28 is due at the workshop session.
 Fee waivers for the program are available upon request.